mk | hotels: Elevating guest experiences with digitised processes

 There’s the long queue at check-in.
 Then, your booking can’t be found because it was made via a third party, or by email instead of their web form, or during a solar eclipse… Then you have to quote your room number repeatedly (was it 351 or 315? - please give me breakfast).
 Wearing nothing but a swimsuit, you have to find a place to store your credit card because the pool bar is run separately from the hotel reception.
 And finally, there’s check-out, when you have a flight to catch and you spend 15 minutes messing about with room service tabs.

 It’s moments like these that can make or break the experience.
 And, critically, it usually boils down to the moment of purchase.
 A few years ago, we didn’t mind having to get out of the pool to sign for our lunch.
 But technology has made our lives easier and our expectations higher.
-We can do most things from our smartphones, shop from our social media accounts and pay for a round of drinks with our watch.
-We’re spoiled - we expect seamless transactions and instant gratification.
+Additionally, the pandemic has accelerated our adoption of digital services and we expect businesses to keep up.

 So what’s stopping you?